brainhack-school2020/BHS_project_Jonathan/HCP_data_download.md

 - Click on the "+" icon next to the derivables you want to download them to add them to the cue

-- After selecting yo files click on the Download Packages button
+- After selecting your files click on the Download Packages button

 - You will be prompted to install the Aspera Connect plugin in your browser in order to download the data.
-Install and activate the plugin
+Install and activate the plugin on the extensions menu from your browser settings

 - Once you finished downloading all the data, you will need to extract the files to access the content